 Conducting focus groups and group interviews occupies an important role in social and market research.
-Focus groups offer a high potential for diverse analyses, therefore in MAXQDA 12, many new features have been developed that allow for the simple and effective analysis of focus group data.
+Focus groups offer a high potential for diverse analyses, therefore there are many specific features available in MAXQDA that allow for the simple and effective analysis of focus group transcripts (besides all the standard tools that, of course, can also be applied to focus group data).
 For simplicity we use only the term “focus groups” in MAXQDA and in this manual, although the functions are all suitable for the analysis of group interviews as well.

-- Use the Code Matrix Browser and the Crosstab for focus groups to create visualizations such as “Themes x Participants”, with which participants or groups of participants can be compared by diverse themes, arguments, positions, and viewpoints in the allocation of codes.
+- Use the Code Matrix Browser and the Crosstab for Focus Groups to create visualizations such as “Themes x Speakers”, with which participants or groups of participants can be compared by diverse themes, arguments, positions, and viewpoints in the allocation of codes.